ai-mbl/tracking/README.md

 1. Install environment on your virtual machine (CPU-only, no GPU needed for this exercise): `conda env create -f env_dlmbl_cpu.yml`.
 1. Activate the environment: `conda activate exercise08_tracking_cpu`.
 1. Launch "jupyter lab".
+1. Start `exercise{1|2|3}.ipynb`.
+You can ignore the corresponding `.py` files.
+1. Each exercise/section is collapsible by pressing the little arrow to the left of the respective cell.

 ## Exercises